 How Long Does Pericoronitis Take To Heal?

+Are you wondering how long does pericoronitis last?
 The time taken for a pericoronitis infection to heal depends on the complexity or severity of the infection, the level of immunity of the patient, and the type of treatment adopted to treat the infection.

 - A mild pericoronal infection or inflammation can heal within a few days or a week if the infection is properly treated by using the right dose of painkillers or antibiotics.

-- In the case of severe pericoronal infection or inflammation, where a dental surgery is required to extract the affected wisdom tooth.
+- In the case of severe pericoronal infection or inflammation, where dental surgery is required to extract the affected wisdom tooth.
 The recovery period would depend on how intense the infection and surgery are.
 Typically, it may take about a couple of weeks to few months for the pericoronitis infection to completely heal up.

-- For patients who do not want to undergo dental surgery or tooth extraction procedure, they may be required to continue with their medication for several months to so as to completely cure the pericoronitis infection.
+- For patients who do not want to undergo dental surgery or tooth extraction procedure, they may be required to continue with their medication for several months so as to completely cure the pericoronitis infection.

 - In most cases, the pericoronal infection can be healed completely by taking antibiotics.
 In this case, the pericoronal infection would linger for months.
 However, the pericoronal infection may grow back and create the same problem.